romain-fontugne/rov-timing/README.md

 We will need access to the RIR portal or API to create ROAs for the assigned prefixes.

+### Second

+To compare the control and data planes during ROV flux, a selection of /24s will be announced by various providers.
+Traceroutes from Atlas will be recorded while ROAs are fluxed at the NCC.

+The following experimental resources will be required from the NCC:
+Eight /24s IPv4
+Eight /48s IPv6

 ## Results
 Results from our experiments will be publicly available at https://github.com/romain-fontugne/rov-timing.
+And, of course, we hope the resulting paper(s) will be accepted at significant venues.

 ## Inquiries
-For any inquiries please contact: romain@iij.ad.jp
+For any inquiries please contact: romain@iij.ad.jp, pelsser@unistra.fr, & randy@psg.com

 ## References
 - Geoff Huston, HKNOG - https://www.potaroo.net/presentations/2020-09-25-rpki-hknog.pdf